GeekyAnts/vue-native-website/src/docs/how-does-it-works.md

 ---
-title: How does it work
+title: How does it work?
 type: guide
 order: 12
 vue_version: 2.5.13
 gz_size: "30.67"
 ---

-## This is fork of [react-vue](https://github.com/GeekyAnts/vue-native-core)
+This is fork of [react-vue](https://github.com/GeekyAnts/vue-native-core)

 Vue-native-core is designed to connect React and Vue, which help you run Vue in React.